Rex-Shih/Dialogue_paraphrase/README.md

 ### Evaluation

-We use many conversational datasets to train a NSP model,
+We use many conversational datasets to train a NSP model, and get the score from past utterance to current paraphrase utterance, as well as the score of current paraphrase utterance to future utterance.